JeffHing/extend-this/README.md

 front of the filter pipeline, and the `delegateFilter` at the end of the filter pipeline.

-**Note:** This is an advantage of adding filters using a method as opposed to passing them in as method arguments.
-The filters are assured to be added before and after the user provided arguments.
+**Note:** The advantage of adding filters using a method, as opposed to passing them in as method arguments, is that the filters are assured to be added before and after the user provided arguments.

 ```javascript